smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 ---
 ---
 ## 🟩 FPS cap:
-* for keeping under max VRR or using LFC and/or keeping thermals and utilization down
+* for VRR or LFC (Low Framerate Compensation) and/or keeping thermals/utilization down
+* 1 fps buffer caps are lowest latency
 * best practice -2fps under refresh rate
 * do not use with frame gen
 * NVIDIA Control Panel